Plum-Bot/i18n/README.md

 ```

 DON'T rename the files and DON'T edit the keys names, otherwise it won't work. `{{placeholder}}`s
-are also values that shouldn't be edited, they'll be replaces at runtime.
+are also values that shouldn't be edited, they'll be replaced at runtime.

 Once you're done translating, just send a pull request.
 If it's accepted, you'll see your
 changes on the next reboot of the bot.